EmelieMarkkanen/p1-/README.md

 ## Features

 ### Responsive
-The website is responsive to all screen sizes.
+The website is responsive to multiple screen sizes.

 ### Booking
-The website contain a booking form for potential guests to send a reservation.
+The website contain a booking form for potential guests to send a reservation that leads to a reply page to confirm the reservation.

 ### Social
 The website contain links to social media sites and a travel guidance site

 ### Information
 The website contain information about the hotel, location, restaurant options, room options and information about the spa.
 There are links to PDF:s containing a menu for the restaurant and a list of spa treatments.

+### Future features
+I would like to add a separate page for contact information with an interactive map and directions on how to get to the location via car or public transport.
+I would like to add videos or sound experience to show for example the rooms and/or the other parts of the location.

 ## Wireframes